Skip to main content

 image

-The retention period is the period you want to analyze the retention for.
-All groups means we will analyze month over month retention of our user base for the last year.
-Alternatively, I could pick Month 1 retention, which would show me the retention rate of users after their first month.
+The retention period is the period you want to analyze retention for.
+All groups means we will analyze the month over month retention of our user base for the last year.
+Alternatively, I could pick Month 1 retention, which would show the retention rate of users after their first month.

 Let's select the 1Y time window for our retention analysis.

 By default, Mitzu shows the change in retention rate over time.
-However, you can also visualize the retention rate as a whole.
-(Overall retention rate)
+However, you can also visualize the retention rate as a whole (overall retention rate).

 image